AdrianKazi/AI-Library/README.md

 # AI-Library
-Collection of descriptive notebooks about main AI fields
+Collection of descriptive notebooks in field of applied science main fields